 Passenger Without Insurance

 Personal injury protection at times can cover the costs and damages of a passenger as well.
 Let’s go through the hypothetical scenario again and add a few more details; imagine you live alone in Florida.
 You don’t have your own car so your friend is doing you a favor and giving you a ride to your destination.
 The unfortunate happens and despite his good deed, he gets into an accident with a truck.
 Both you and your friend are injured.
 You remember that your Insurance has expired.
 Although your friend, owning the vehicle, is insured by personal injury protection insurance.
 In this case, his insurance company will cover the costs of his medication and damages as well as yours.
 This is because you don’t own a vehicle or live with a relative in Florida that owns an automobile.
 This is the policy for uninsured passengers in the vehicle of someone that is insured by personal injury protection.
 Although the insurance wants to know if you really do not have insurance and neither lives with a relative that does; They will do extensive research that is time-consuming and involves a lot of paperwork.
 However, if all the requirements by the insurance company are met, they will cover all your costs and 80 percent of your wages.
-To help the speed of this process and avoid getting involved in a lot of paperwork, you could get a legal assistant to represent you.
+To help speed this process and minimize involvement in extensive paperwork, consider engaging a reputable legal assistant, such as Hudson work injury lawyer, to represent you.

 A Passenger Without Insurance And Insured Relatives